 We have found as Long Island divorce attorneys that the no-fault divorce statute has enabled people to obtain a divorce with far less conflict thereby reducing the costs and stress of the divorce process.
 The parties in a divorce action in New York State are no longer required to fabricate grounds for divorce or to place blame on their spouse, which often created unnecessary conflict between the parties.
 Most people involved in the divorce process just want to move on with their lives.
 Since the enactment of the no-fault divorce statute, we have resolved many divorce actions based on no-fault grounds.

-Although the new no-fault grounds for divorce have made the divorce process easier, the parties may still have to resolve other issues such as child custody,
+Although the new no-fault grounds for divorce have made the divorce process easier, the parties may still have to resolve other issues such as child custody, child support, spousal support, and property division.

 If you are facing divorce it is important to retain competent legal representation to protect your rights.
 At the Rubenfeld Law Firm, we handle all divorce and family law matters.